CKiumi/te_pai/README.md

     # Run the TE-PAI simulation and resample the results
     res = [resample(data) for data in te_pai.run_te_pai(10000)]
-    # Compute mean and standard deviation for the resampled data
     mean, std = zip(*[(np.mean(y), np.std(y)) for y in res])

     print("Means of TE-PAI result:", mean)